Sweden's role in NATO

 Updated

 NATO is a defence Alliance whose purpose is to safeguard the Allies’ freedom and security.
-Here you will find information about the Government’s work and policies on NATO and what NATO membership means for Sweden.
+Here you can find information about the Government’s work and policies on NATO and what NATO membership means for Sweden.

 Frequently asked questions